 Virus crisis: What you need to know as an eyewear user...

 Calling all eyewear users!
-Has the Coronavirus crisis left you with unanswered questions about what you should be doing in regard to your glasses and contact lenses during the pandemic?
+As restrictions start to ease during the Coronavirus pandemic, are you left with unanswered questions about what you should be doing regarding your glasses, contact lenses and eyecare?

 Contact Lens wearers